Veon cuts management in return to traditional telecoms model

-AMSTERDAM, July 19 (Reuters) - Veon, the mobile phone operator formerly known as VimpelCom, said it would cut management jobs and simplify its structure as part of a retreat to a more traditional telecoms business model.
+AMSTERDAM (Reuters) - Veon, the mobile phone operator formerly known as VimpelCom, said it would cut management jobs and simplify its structure as it goes back to basics with a focus on telecom services in emerging markets.

-In recent years, Veon, with major markets in Russia, Pakistan and Algeria, had tried to reinvent itself as a new high-tech player, in hopes of making money from apps and service commissions instead of classic voice and data subscriptions.
+In recent years, Veon, with stakes in operators in Russia, Pakistan and Algeria, had tried to reinvent itself as a new high-tech player, in hopes of making money from apps and service commissions instead of classic voice and data subscriptions.

 The Amsterdam-based company with roots in Russia said country managers in the 11 markets where it operates will now report directly to its corporate headquarters.
 It will cut regional operating structures in Eastern Europe and Pakistan.

-In a statement announcing the moves, Veon, one of the world’s top 10 mobile operators by customers, signalled it aimed to reduce staff and cut costs at its Dutch headquarters.
+In a statement announcing the moves, Veon, one of the world’s top 10 mobile operators by customers, signaled it aimed to reduce staff and cut costs at its Dutch headquarters.

 “The new high-level structure has now been established as Veon continues to create a leaner headquarters with clear accountability,” the statement said.
 “This work is ongoing as Veon transitions to a more efficient operating model.”